mementum/cpp17-iterating-problems/src/en/0060-types-resurrection.md

 --8<-- "{sourcedir}/06-basic-data-types-resurrections/basic-data-types-resurrections-01.cpp:142:147"
 ```

-As was the case with our previous custom output iterator the real work takes place in the `=` operators.
+As was the case with our previous custom output iterator the real work takes place in the `=` operator.
 Here also, `std::next` is used to fetch the *lambda* that knows what to do with the `std::any`, given also an output stream and the values for the decimal places for `float` and `double`.

 It is now possible to create an *STL*-like solution.
 Here is the code for the entire solution.